 treatment.
 If you are prone to develop fever blisters or cold sores, you may experience a flare-up of these lesions.
 If you

-• AVOID DIRECT SUNLIGHT OR SUNLAMPS FOR 6 - 8 WEEKS.
+have had shingles, especially in the facial area, you are at risk for recurrence. - AVOID DIRECT SUNLIGHT OR SUNLAMPS FOR 6 - 8 WEEKS.
 If the new, delicate skin is exposed too early, then blotching may occur.
 After this initial period you must still protect the peeled areas for at least 6 months.
 Wear a wide-brimmed heat and use protective sunscreen with maximum sun blockage (i.e. PreSunl5).
 Do not restart hormone pills (birth control, etc) before discussion with the doctor.